An ETH-Tight Exact Algorithm for Euclidean TSP: A separator theorem for TSP

 \section{A separator theorem for TSP}

-In this section we show how to obtain a separator that can be used as the basis of an efficient recursive algorithm to compute an optimal TSP tour for a given point set.
-Intuitively, we need a separator that is crossed only few times by an optimal solution and such that the number of candidate sets of crossing edges is small.
-We obtain such a separator in two steps: first we construct a separator~$\sig$ such that there are only few points relatively close to~$\sig$, and then we show that this implies that~$\sig$ has all the desired properties.
+In this section we show how to obtain a separator that can be used as the basis of an efficient recursive algorithm to compute an optimal \TSP tour.
+Intuitively, we need a separator that is crossed few times by an optimal solution and such that the number of candidate sets of crossing edges is small.
+To this end we construct a separator $\sig$ such that there are few points relatively close to $\sig$.
+Using the Packing Property we then show that~$\sig$ has all the desired properties.

-\paragraph{Notation and terminology.} Throughout the paper, $\log$ and $\exp$ are the base $2$ logarithm and exponentiation, unless indicated otherwise.
-Let $P$ be a set of $n$ points in $\Reals^d$.
-We define a \emph{separator} to be the boundary of an axis-aligned hypercube.
+\paragraph{Notation and terminology} We define a \emph{separator} to be the boundary of an axis-aligned hypercube.
 A separator~$\sig$ partitions $\Reals^d$ into two regions: a region~$\sigin$ consisting of all points in $\Reals^d$ inside or on~$\sig$, and a region~$\sigout$ consisting of all points in $\Reals^d$ strictly outside~$\sig$.
-We define the \emph{size} of a separator~$\sig$ to be its edge length, and we denote it by~$\size(\sig)$.
+We define the \emph{size} of a separator~$\sig$ to be its side length, and we denote it by~$\size(\sig)$.
 For a separator~$\sig$ and a scaling factor $t\geq 0$, we define $t\sig$ to be the separator obtained by scaling $\sig$ by a factor $t$ with respect to its center.
-In other words, $t\sig$ is the separator whose center is the same as the center of~$\sig$ and with $\size(t\sig) = t\cdot \size(\sig)$; see Fig.~\ref{fig:defs}(i).
+More precisely, $t\sig$ is the separator whose center is the same as the center of~$\sig$ and with $\size(t\sig) = t\cdot \size(\sig)$; see Fig.~\ref{fig:defs}(i).

+Let $P$ be a set of $n$ points in $\Reals^d$.
 A separator~$\sig$ induces a partition of the given point set~$P$ into two subsets, $P\cap \sigin$ and $P\cap\sigout$.
-We are interested in \emph{$\delta$-balanced separators}, which are separators such that $\max(|P\cap \sigin|,|P\cap \sigout|) \leq \delta n$ for a fixed constant $\delta<0$.
+We are interested in \emph{$\delta$-balanced separators}, which are separators such that $\max(|P\cap \sigin|,|P\cap \sigout|) \leq \delta n$ for a fixed constant $\delta>0$.
 It will be convenient to work with $\delta$-balanced separators for $\delta=4^d/(4^d+1)$.
 From now on we will refer to $(4^d/(4^d+1))$-balanced separators simply as \emph{balanced separators}.
 (There is nothing special about the constant $4^d/(4^d+1)$, and it could be made smaller by a more careful reasoning and at the cost of some other constants we will encounter later on.)